-- 1. Add 1/2 the amount of water required for the spray operation to tank using air gap filler. - 2.
+- 1. Add 1⁄2 the amount of water required for the spray operation to tank using air gap filler. - 2.
 Start engine, set engine speed below 2000 RPM, and engage pump after taking all previously described safety and operation precautions. - 3.
 Open agitator valve. - 4.
 Add chemicals (taking all precautions described in this manual and by the chemical manufacturer). - a.
 Liquids may be poured directly into tank. - b.
 Wettable powder chemicals must be pre-mixed with water in a container to form a slurry.
 The mixture is then added to the tank through the fillwell strainer. - c.
 Chemical in soluble packs are place into the fillwell strainer basket and dissolved by adding water through the basket.

-The balance of the water required for the spray operation is added to the tank through the fillwell strainer. using the air gap filler.
+The balance of the water required for the spray operation is added to the tank through the fillwell strainer, using the air gap filler.
 This will wash any undissolved chemical into the tank.

-- 5. Transport to sprayer site with and agitator operating. - Set Engine speed between 2000-3200 RPM. - 7.
+- 5. Transport to sprayer site with and agitator operating. - 6.
+Set Engine speed between 2000-3200 RPM. - 7.
 (Optional) Engage ground speed control. - 8.
-Obtain desired spraying speed before activating spray with switches on spray control console.
+Obtain desired spraying speed before activating spray with switches on spray control console. - 9.
+The master boom switch, located on the left floorboard is used to override the master switch on the computer console of the spray systems.
+By pushing down it will turn on/off the booms.
+For 834 Systems the Master Switch on the computer must be on for the master boom control switch to work.
+For the 440 System the Master Switch on the computer must be off for the master boom control switch to work.

 Review the capacity of nozzles being used.
-Total capacity of all nozzles plus agitation system must not exceed pumping system capabilities refer to Spraying Procedure section of CAUTION this manual.
+Total capacity of all nozzles plus agitation system must not exceed pumping system capabilities refer to Spraying Procedure section of this manual.
 FLUSH PUMP AFTER USE